-We have three rescued horses at the Hill View Farm.
+We have approximately 15 rescued horses at the Hill View Farm.
 Sultan is a Kathiawari horse that was rescued from 'lucky horse shoe' -business.
 Raja is a Marwari horse that was trained for dancing in weddings and fell off from a transport truck and hurt his back.
-Raksha is an ex-racehorse rescued from the Ooty streets by Dr Gita Jayaram.
+Mino and Strong are ex-racehorses rescued from the Ooty streets.

-There are 25 rescued ponies at the Hill View Farm Animal Refuge whose background varies from being rescued as orphan foals in Ooty to being retired ex-cart ponies from Maharasthra or confiscated ex-circus ponies from Kerala.
+There are over 50 rescued ponies at the Hill View Farm, whose background varies from being rescued as orphan foals in Ooty to being retired ex-cart ponies from Maharasthra or confiscated ex-circus ponies from Kerala.
 We also have couple of young ones that are either born at the farm to rescued female ponies that were pregnant already as they came or that were very young when they were rescued together with their mothers.

 The Hill View Farm Animal Refuge is home to over 160 donkeys.
 They have been rescued as abandoned and injured on roadsides, as abandoned after a construction project was over or retired from their work in brick kilns and mines.
 Some are born in the farm to females that were pregnant on arrival.